Recap: The X Files S 05 E 12 Bad Blood

 - Running Gag: Mulder is a mean tipper.

-- Serial Killer: He has two known victims, targeting tourists who were outside his community and well, not vampires.
-Scully ordered pizza from him as well, and Mulder ate it.
+- Serial Killer: He has two known victims and targets tourists who were outside his community, not his vampire neighbours.
+Scully ordered pizza from him as well, which was his modus operandi.
+Mulder ate the pizza and was about to be murdered as well.
 Fortunately, he was able to escape.

 - Slipping a Mickey: